 Topographies created by Wind Erosion

-1. Kshatrak– Due to the action of air in the desert regions, many rocks appear like a plant called ‘Kshatrak’.
-This type of texture of rocks is called Chhatrak.
+- Kshatrak– Due to the action of air in desert regions, many rocks appear like a plant called ‘Kshatrak.’
+This type of rock texture is called Chhatrak.
 There is a canopy of granite near Jodhpur (Rajasthan), which is called Nata in the Sahara desert.
 These are formed by natural wind erosion, channeling, and excavation.
 A flat rocky block rests on a thin pillar at its base.
 This natural texture is also called beetle.

-2. Geogen– Where soft layers are covered by hard layers and when the upper hard layer is cut by continuous gusts of wind, the soft shell below is cut quickly.
-Sometimes the rock base is eroded and the entire rock becomes crooked.
+- Geogen– Where soft layers are covered by hard layers, and when the upper hard layer is cut by continuous gusts of wind, the soft shell below is cut quickly.
+Sometimes the rock base is eroded, and the entire rock becomes crooked.
 These ridges are called Jiugen.

 - Describe the Principle of Plate Tectonics.

 - Give an Analytical Description of the Landforms Formed by River Erosion.